johntbush/log4j2-jsonlayout/README.md

 This issue is discussed here: See https://issues.apache.org/jira/browse/LOG4J2-623.

 The serialization solution inspired from http://www.cowtowncoder.com/blog/archives/2013/10/entry_482.html.
 This is where I learned `@JsonFormat(shape= JsonFormat.Shape.OBJECT)` will tell Jackson to serialize Maps as Objects.

 In order to remain backwards compatible with the old JSON syntax, a new attribute called "context" is used.

-Here is what the all format looked like:
+Here is what the old format looked like:

 ```
 {